yairgil/Docker-Provider/prometheus-collector/MAC-3P-Docs/Limitations.md

 **/series** API fetches data only for 12 hours time range.
 If endTime is not provided, endTime = time.now().

-**range selectors** (time range baked in query itself) supports 15d.
-We are evaluating if we can increase this to 30d.
+**range selectors** (lookback/time range baked in query itself) supports 30d.
+Note that time range selected via time picker in Grafana adds up to the lookback present in range selector in the query.
+The total time range shouldn't exceed 30 days.

     Note: These supported time ranges are subject to change as we are still experimenting.